freenet/freenet-core/docs/src/tutorial.md

 ```

 will create the skeleton for a web application and its container contract for
-Locutus ready for development at the `my-app/web` directory.
+Freenet ready for development at the `my-app/web` directory.

 ## Making a container contract

 The first thing that we need is to write the code for our container contract.
 This contract's role is to contain the web application code itself, allowing it
-to be distributed over Locutus.
+to be distributed over Freenet.

 The `new` command has created the source ready to be modified for us, in your
 favorite editor open the following file: